jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) the former partner retired from the old partnership or their employment ended through retirement; and (c) the former partner or their spouse, civil union partner, or de facto partner has a right to receive the pension under a deed for a fixed period or for life or, in the case of the spouse, civil union partner, or de facto partner, until the spouse, civil union partner, or de facto partner enters a new marriage, civil union, or de facto relationship; and
   (d) the pension is paid for the former partner’s services in the old partnership.
+Relationship with section HG 2
+(3B) Section HG 2 (Partnerships are transparent) does not apply for the purposes of this section.
 Link with subpart DA
 (4) This section supplements the general permission and overrides the capital limitation.
 The other general limitations still apply.